Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Pour Spout Design and Style

 An easy-pour spout or wide opening simplifies transferring milk from bag to baby bottles, minimizing spills.
 Some bags feature corner spouts for controlled pouring, while others have wider tops for direct pump filling.
-Choose a style that suits your pumping routine.
+Choose a style that suits your routine.

 Labeling and Measurement Areas